 - Spoken languages, music, singing, dancing and sports are enjoyed as hobbies

 - Overseas work experience on TY programmes, gap years and J1 visas, is entirely viable

 - Most careers are open to graduates who’re deaf, and who use tech as a leveller

 - People who’re deaf hold good jobs, own houses, cars, have families and do very well in life.

-Early intervention and spoken language teaching are crucial for a deaf child’s mainstream education but parents and teachers lack reference points for sourcing information on hearing and digital tools for the childrens’ education.
+Infant intervention and spoken language teaching are crucial for a deaf child’s mainstream education but parents and teachers lack reference points for sourcing information on hearing and digital tools for the childrens’ education.

 Digital tools are a leveler at every life stage, and technology for inclusion needs discussion.
-With teens starting work earlier, employers need to understand digital tools for workplaces, while connected homes are bringing touch-screen systems that link residents to sensors and accessible clock, smoke, fire, carbon monoxide and personal safety alarms.
+With teens starting work earlier, employers must understand digital tools for workplaces, while connected homes are bringing touch-screen systems that link residents to sensors and accessible clock, smoke, fire, carbon monoxide and personal safety alarms.